 - We will send the information about your appeal to this organization.
 This information is called your "case file."
 You have the right to ask us for a copy of your case file.
-We are allowed to charge you a fee for copying and sending this information to you. - You have a right to give the Independent Review Organization additional information to support your appeal. - Reviewers at the Independent Review Organization will take a careful look at all of the information related to your appeal.

-If you had a "fast appeal" at Level 1, you will also have a "fast appeal" at Level 2

-- If you had a fast appeal to our plan at Level 1, you will automatically receive a fast appeal at Level 2.
-The review organization must give you an answer to your Level 2 Appeal within 72 hours of when it receives your appeal. - However, if your request is for a medical item or service and the Independent Review Organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
-The Independent Review Organization can't take extra time to make a decision if your request is for a Medicare Part B prescription drug.

-If you had a "standard appeal" at Level 1, you will also have a "standard appeal" at Level 2

-- If you had a standard appeal to our plan at Level 1, you will automatically receive a standard appeal at Level 2.
-If your request is for a medical item or service, the review organization must give you an answer to your Level 2 Appeal within 30 calendar days of when it receives your appeal.
-If your request is for a Medicare Part B prescription drug, the review organization must give you an answer to your Level 2 Appeal within 7 calendar days of when it receives your appeal. - However, if your request is for a medical item or service and the Independent Review Organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
-The Independent Review Organization can't take extra time to make a decision if your request is for a Medicare Part B prescription drug.
+We are allowed to charge you a fee for copying and sending this information to you. - You have a right to give the Independent Review Organization additional information to support your appeal. - Reviewers at the Independent Review Organization will take a careful look at all of the information related to your appeal. - If you had a "fast appeal" at Level 1, you will also have a "fast appeal" at Level 2 - If you had a fast appeal to our plan at Level 1, you will automatically receive a fast appeal at Level 2.
+The review organization must give you an answer to your Level 2 Appeal within 72 hours of when it receives your appeal. - However, if the Independent Review Organization needs to gather more information that may benefit you, it can take up to 14 more calendar days. - If you had a "standard appeal" at Level 1, you will also have a "standard appeal" at Level 2 - If you had a standard appeal to our plan at Level 1, you will automatically receive a standard appeal at Level 2.
+The review organization must give you an answer to your Level 2 Appeal within 30 calendar days of when it receives your appeal. - However, if the Independent Review Organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.